Pola Sieverding: Work

 The artist's work questions traditional concepts of gender, culture, and normality; capturing both specific social spaces and the unique people who live in them.
 Sieverding's work primarily analyses the relationship between her subjects- individuals who range from women in traditional Islamic dress to drag queens, performance actors and the Berlin club scene- to their bodies.
 In recent years the artist has added to her work the depiction of equally unique architecture which is portrayed as means of being a specific social space.
 Continuously throughout the artist's work, materiality plays a significant role: be it elements of concrete and glass in Close to Concrete I and II, hair in To The Crowned And Conquering Child or textiles as in the photo series Text I-VI.
 In cooperation with Orson Sieverding, the artist develops electronic soundscapes for her installations which when projected onto her protagonists transform into urban echoes.

+2019 the artist, who also works as a curator, joined the team to help set up the art festival Düsseldorf Photo Plus.
+She became one of the artistic directors in 2020, 2022 and 2022, creating exhibitions, film programs, and symposia.